-HRCI members are significant funders and contributors to the research landscape in Ireland.
+Our members are significant funders and contributors to the research landscape in Ireland.
 Charity spend on the HRCI/HRB Joint Funding Scheme spend is a small proportion of the overall charity outlay on research.
-As well as outlay on other research projects and schemes, members also make significant contributions to capacity building and facilitate the movement of new learnings from the lab to the clinic.
+As well as outlay on other research projects and schemes, members also make significant contributions to capacity building and facilitate the translation of new learnings from the lab to the clinic.

-Health Research Charities Ireland is funded through the Pobal Scheme to Support National Organisations (SSNO), the Health Research Board, membership fees and levies.
+Health Research Charities Ireland is funded through membership fees and levies, the Pobal Scheme to Support National Organisations (SSNO), and the Health Research Board.